Hepatitis C

 The Hepatitis C virus does not transmit very effectively sexually, though it is possible to become infected through sexual activity.
 One large scale study of monogamous couples found zero cases of transmissions between partners.
 The Centers for Disease Control and Prevention (CDC) does not recommend barrier protection between monogamous partners in cases where one person is infected.
 They do, however, suggest precautions with razors, toothbrushes, and utilizing caution when any open wounds are present.

-Hepatitis C is associated with autoimmune illnesses such as:
+Autoimmune HCV is associated with autoimmune illnesses such as:

 Rheumatic arthritis, with pain and swelling of limbs.